High Fibre Foods for Men

-What is dietary fiber?
+What is dietary fibre?

-Why should you be eating more fiber
+Why should you be eating more fibre

-5 High fiber foods for men
+5 High fibre foods for men

-Similar to oats, Barley is rich in soluble, dietary fiber and consists of β-glucan as well.
+Similar to oats, Barley is rich in soluble, dietary fibre and consists of β-glucan as well.
 It is known for reducing blood levels and decreasing the risk of developing cardiovascular disease, one of the leading causes of death in men.

-Implement more fiber in your diet
+Implement more fibre in your diet